Installing GOAD on PROXMOX Part 2: Provisioning

 • Bridge = vmbr2

-You should end up with this, and you can then click Finish .
+You should get this, and then you can click Finish

 Download GOAD